 Finally, $0 fraud liability protects cardholders from unauthorized use of their card or account information.
 So they aren’t responsible for any fraudulent charges that pop up on their account.
 Total Rewards Visa cardholders also get free credit scores on their account summary.

-The Total Rewards Visa credit score requirement is 700 or higher.
-The Total Rewards card requires good credit or better, so a score between 700 and 850 is your best shot at approval.
-Besides a credit score of at least 700, you’ll also need to be a U.S. resident and at least 18 years old to be approved.… read full answer
+The Total Rewards Credit Card credit score requirement is 700 or higher.
+That means applicants for the Total Rewards Credit Card need good credit or better to get approved.
+Besides a credit score of at least 700, you must be a member of the Caesars Rewards Program, which requires you to be at least 21 years old.
+You also need to be a U.S. resident to be eligible for the Total Rewards Credit Card.… read full answer

-The Total Rewards Visa is issued by Comenity Bank.
-It is best for members of the Caesars Rewards program, which gives rewards for going to eligible resorts and casinos.
-Total Rewards Visa cardholders earn 5 reward credits per dollar spent at Caesars Rewards locations (including Planet Hollywood, Harrah’s, Nobu Hotel, Flamingo, and more).
-The card also gives 2 reward credits for every dollar spent on gas, flights, and groceries, and 1 credit on everything else.
-Plus, cardholders can earn a signup bonus of 10,000 credits (worth $100) once they spend $750 in the first three months.
-The Total Rewards Visa has a $0 annual fee too.
+The Total Rewards Credit Card is best for members of the Caesars Rewards program, as it gives supplemented rewards for going to eligible resorts and casinos.
+Total Rewards Credit Card cardholders earn 5 points per $1 spent on Total Rewards purchases, 2 points per $1 spent on airlines, gas and groceries, 1 point per $1 spent on all other purchases.
+Plus, cardholders can earn a signup bonus of 10,000 points after spending $750 outside of a Total Rewards destination in the first 90 days.
+The Total Rewards Credit Card features a $0 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.